 Slovenia totally captivated me when I visited last summer for a week.
 The endless mountains, all shades of green and the relaxed atmosphere in the country had my heart stolen.
 My expectations where not only met but exceeded.
 If Slovenia is still not on your radar it should totally be.
 Here’s my best advise on how to build the perfect one week itinerary in Slovenia, where to go and all the information you might need to plan it.

-The capital of Slovenia is Ljjubljana. in the centre of the country, making it the main point of contact with highways.
+The capital of Slovenia is Ljjubljana in the centre of the country, making it the main point of contact with highways.
 The language spoken is Slovenian.
 I did not have any problem communicating in English around the capital and all b&b’s /hotels I stayed at.
 I found friendly people and even in the countryside when I got lost due to roadworks, finding out where to go with signs and broken languages was not a tedious experience.
-The currency is Euros.
+The currency they use are Euros.
 There were ATM’s around the main towns and I had no problem paying with credit card in some restaurants or hotels.

 How to get to Slovenia